agendav/agendav/doc/source/admin/installation.rst

 Configure AgenDAV
 -----------------

-Now you can proceed to configure AgenDAV following the :doc:`configuration` section.
+Now you can proceed to fully configure AgenDAV following the :doc:`configuration` section.